arkenidar/turing2/README.md

 (law of parsimony).
 This is a "Turing complete" system, possibly one of the set of minimal designs for doing computations with Turing completeness.
+Control flow is graph-based (like in libfirm). but here has been applied a reduction also, without limiting the turing-completeness expressivity.

 Links:
 * http://scottberkun.com/2013/ten-myths-of-innnovation/